From A Contemporary History of Affairs in Ireland, from 1641 to 1652 edited by John T. Gilbert, published in 1879.

 Datum Rome sub annulo Piscatoris die 8.
 Octobris 1642.
 Pontificatus nostri anno 20.

-Please note this translation is largely from Google Translate, and therefore may not be entirely accurate.
-If you are able to read Latin fluently and can provide a more accurate translation, please contact us at [email protected]
+Please note this translation is derived from ChatGPT and therefore may not be entirely accurate.
+If you are able to read Latin fluently and can provide a more accurate translation, please contact us at [email protected].

-Given at Rome under the Piscatory Ring on 8 October 1642.
-In the 20th year of our pontificate.
+Given in Rome, under the Piscatory Ring, on October 8th, 1642, in the twentieth year of our pontificate.